y-fujii/typo2midi/readme.md

 ## Build and run

     ninja
-    ./build/typo2midi /dev/input/event0
+    ./build/typo2midi

-The appropriate device file name can be determined by the `libinput list-devices` command.
-Note that the device file is usually unreadable by the user.  `sudo typo2midi` is not a solution since JACK or PipeWire clients must be running on the same user.
+Note that input device files (`/dev/input/event*`) are usually unreadable by the normal user.  `sudo typo2midi` is not a solution since JACK or PipeWire clients must be running on the same user.
 Adding the user to `input` group solves it on Arch Linux.

 typo2midi simply maps a key code 0 ..
 127 to the MIDI note number.
 See also `/usr/include/linux/input-event-codes.h`.